eddndev/achronyme-core/docs/language/00-index.md

 ## What is Achronyme?

-Achronyme (also known as SOC - Second-Order Calculus) is a domain-specific language that combines:
+Achronyme (also known as SOC - Scientific Operations Calculator) is a domain-specific language that combines:
 - **Functional programming** with first-class functions and closures
 - **Mathematical notation** familiar to scientists and engineers
 - **Powerful built-in libraries** for numerical analysis, DSP, linear algebra, and graph theory